nexiality/documentation/interactive/index.md

 assigned script, the assigned scenario and the assigned activities/steps to
 <a href="javascript:void(0);" onclick="scrollToTab('execute_tab','options-and-actions')">execute</a>.
 The second half
-are the available options and actions to control the current Nexial Interactive session - these options and actions are the characters highlighted with white background.
-Click one of the tabs below to see more details on these options and actions.
+are the available options and actions to control the current Nexial Interactive session - these options and actions are represented by the characters highlighted with white background.
+They can be activated by typing the corresponding letter or number at the "`command:`" prompt.
+Click one of the tabs below to see more details about these options and actions.